unni-krishnan-95/copy/_posts/2016-11-20-ncl-regular-season-1.md

 <div class="rBorder" markdown="1">
 <span style="color:red">2. __What is the first file entry that does not match the official checksum?__</span>

-Here is where it get's sort of hard.
+Here is where it gets a little hard.
 First we have to navigate to the [NodeJS Distribution Page](https://nodejs.org/dist/).
 This page contains all the Checksums per version.

 <a href="/images/ncl-nj-1.png"><img src="/images/ncl-nj-1.png"></a>